Narasimhamurthy1610/Internet-application/README.md

 2. merge the pr
 3. it should trigger pr-check yml file and see if that is success
 4. Testing one last time
+5. testing the build and deploy after pr is merged
 # Flask Project Template

 A full feature Flask project template.